ragnarpeterson/ember-scroll-to/README.md

 {{#scroll-to href='#faq'}}FAQ{{/scroll-to}}
 ```

-If you want to perfom some action after scroll:
+If you want to perform some action after scroll:

 ```hbs
 {{scroll-to href='#faq' afterScroll='customAction'}}